ipanshar/cmms-main/mobile/README.md

-# Atlas CMMS Mobile App
+# Shin-Line ТОиР Mobile App

 This project aims to help manage assets, schedule maintenance and track work orders.
 This is the mobile app developed with React Native.